- Champions Support Programme

 The Revival Centre aims to provide each child with the knowledge and skills they need to support themselves and their families in the future.
 Compared to western standards the food at the Revival Centre is very basic, but it is both filling and nutritious.
 Basic health care is provided by the on-site clinic, which is run by a professionally qualified healthcare team.

 To find out more about measures taken to improve the dormitories and living conditions at Revival, see ‘Living at Revival‘.

 To learn about what is being done to meet the challenge of feeding the children every day against a background of constantly rising food prices and food shortages in Uganda, see ‘Agriculture Project‘.

 The Champions Support programme is coordinated by Madam Allen at the Revival Centre in Matugga working in partnership with a GACAH Trustee Task Group in the UK.
-Madam Allen is not only Bishop Ivan’s wife but she is also the Operations Manager of the Revival Centre.
+Madam Allen is not only Bishop Ivan’s wife but she is also the Operations Manager of the Revival Centre and Champions Coordinator.

 Option 1: By supporting the Champions Programme through your financial gift.

 Option 2: By supporting the Champions Programme through your financial gift AND by establishing a link to a named child who you support through an exchange of letters.

 All donations to the Champions Support Programme go into one fund to the benefit of all the 150 children, and whilst some supporters enjoy a link to a named champion for the purposes of letter exchange, this does not constitute sponsorship of any given child.